UA-MIS/springais/_bmad-output/consulting-meeting-valent-partner-review.md

 **What is SpringAIS?** SpringAIS is a software tool that helps employees find new job opportunities within their company and shows them exactly what they need to do to get promoted.
 Think of it like a career GPS: instead of just telling you where you are, it shows you where you could go and gives you turn-by-turn directions to get there.

-**The Competition:** We're building this for the **EY Artificial Intelligence Competition** at SCLC 2026.
+**The Competition:** We're building this for the **EY Artificial Intelligence Competition** at SCLC 2026 (Student Conference on Leadership and Change, hosted by the Association for Information Systems).
 Our submission is due February 16, 2026.

 **How It's Different from Traditional Systems:** Most job-matching systems work like a simple search engine—they look for exact word matches.
 For example, if a job requires "cloud architecture" experience, but your resume says "AWS" or "Azure," the system won't recognize that these are the same thing.
 SpringAIS understands that these terms mean the same thing, just like a human would.